felipepimentel/data-course/README.md

 ### Using ChatGPT to Adapt Your Data Structure

-If you have a custom data structure and need help adapting it, you can use ChatGPT to generate transformation scripts.
+If you have a custom data structure and need help adapting it, you can use ChatGPT to generate transformation functions that override the existing ones in the project.
 Here's a prompt template:

 ```
-I need to transform my evaluation data structure to work with the People Analytics tool.
+I need to modify the People Analytics tool to work with my custom data structure.

-Current structure:
+Current structure in my files:
 [DESCRIBE YOUR CURRENT FOLDER/FILE STRUCTURE]
-Example: My files are organized as <person_name>/<year>/resultado.json
+Example: My files are organized as <department>/<person_name>/<year>/resultado.json

-Target structure:
+Target structure needed by the tool:
 <year>/<person_name>/result.json

 Here's an example of my JSON data: